-I have a coworker with hysterically random and very STRONG food opinions.
+I have a coworker with the most random, hysterical, and very STRONG opinions about food.
 I find them endlessly entertaining.
-She forms very adamant opinions about whether she likes or dislikes something before she’s ever tried it, has no qualms about expressing her disgust and hatred of others rave about or are currently eating, and immediately scrunches her nose up at the first mention, sight, or sniff of something she dislikes.
+She forms very adamant opinions about whether she likes or dislikes something before she’s ever tried it.
+She has no qualms expressing her disgust of someone else’s food, whether they’re raving about it or currently eating it.
+And she immediately scrunches up her nose at the first mention, sight, or sniff of something she dislikes.

 BUT she will try absolutely anything.
 Even if she thinks the sight/sound/smell of it is disgusting.
 She completely despises tea but will participate in my annoying game of “smell THIS tea, this is the one that will change your mind!” and happily take a whiff of something she knows she’ll probably detest.